ksmooi/ai_power/deep_learning/training/sft_model_arch_tweaks.md

 print(output_tensor.shape)  # Output: torch.Size([32, 10])
 ```

-## Using Pre-trained Encoder with Custom Decoder in Autoencoders
+## Using Pre-trained Encoder with Custom Decoder in AutoEncoders

 Using a pre-trained encoder with a custom decoder can leverage the representational power of a pre-trained model for tasks such as image reconstruction or anomaly detection.